averikitsch/langchaingo/examples/alloydb-vectorstore-example/README.md

 ## What This Example Does

-1. **Creates a Alloydb VectorStore:**
+1. **Creates a AlloyDB VectorStore:**
-   - Establishes a connection to the AlloyDB database.
+   - Initializes the `alloydb.PostgresEngine` object to establish a connection to the AlloyDB database.
-   - Initializes the `alloydb.PostgresEngine` object.
+   - Initializes a new table to store embeddings.
-   - Initializes a `alloydb.VectorStore` objects using VertexAI embeddings.
+   - Initializes a `alloydb.VectorStore` object using a VertexAI model for embeddings.
-   - Requires the environment variables to be set for it to work.

 2. **Initializes VertexAI Embeddings:**
     - Creates an embeddings client using the VertexAI API.
-    - Requires an VertexAI API key to be set as an environment variable.

 3. **Adds Sample Documents:**
     - Inserts several documents (cities) with metadata into the vector store.